 4. Make sure that nursing is the career that is the best match for your interests and abilities.
 There are many academic majors and careers that allow students to pursue their desire to help people or to be involved in health care.

 5. Access all available resources – career counselors, financial aid, academic advising… get really knowledgeable and access everything that can give you an academic advantage.

 6. Apply to more than one nursing program using NursingCAS® – an online centralized application system that allows the student to upload data once and apply to multiple nursing programs at one time.

 #6 Patricia (Patty) Ravert, PhD, RN, CNE, ANEF, FAAN-Dean and Professor, Brigham Young University College of Nursing

-- Meet with a program counselor to help you understand the requirements and process.
+- Meet with a program counselor to help you understand the

 - Determine how the decision is made of who they accept into the program.